ruricolist/serapeum/reference.md

 ## `(collecting &body body)`

-Within BODY, bind `collect` to a function of one arguments that accumulate all the arguments it has been called with in order, like the collect clause in `loop`, finally returning the collection.
+Within BODY, bind `collect` to a function of one argument that accumulate all the arguments it has been called with in order, like the collect clause in `loop`, finally returning the collection.